kaloyan-marinov/goal-tracker/README.md

   (b) on the command line, issue `(venv) $ python -m unittest discover -v tests/`

-  (c) in VS Code (Version: 1.53.0), use the IDE's UI by clicking on "Run All Tests"
+  (c) in VS Code (Version: 1.53.0), use the IDE's GUI by clicking on "Run All Tests"

   (d) on the command line, issue `(venv) $ FLASK_APP=goal_tracker_dev_server.py flask test`